the General Assembly designated 150,000 acres north of the Ohio River for land grants to qualified members of the Illinois Regiment

 Source: University of Nebraska-Lincoln, The Discovery, Settlement and Present State of Kentucke (John Filson, 1784)

 At the start of 1778, George Rogers Clark was given a secret assignment to capture the British forts northwest of the Ohio River.
-He was authorized to promise a 300-acre land grant to anyone willing to serve in the Illinois Regiment, as an extra incentive to recruit that military force.
-The mission required a difficult march across the wilderness before seizing the British forts.
+As an extra incentive to recruit volunteers willing to make a difficult march from the Ohio River through the wilderness, three key members of the General Assembly wrote to Clark:1

-Clark and his 175 men in the Illinois Regiment succeeded in capturing Kaskaskia, Cahokia, and Vincennes, though he could not gather enough men and supplies to attack Detroit.
-The British reoccupied Vincennes, but Clark recaptured it and seized the British commander for the region.
+Clark and his 175 men (initially volunteers, then organized as the Illinois Regiment) succeeded in capturing Kaskaskia, Cahokia, and Vincennes.
+The British reoccupied Vincennes, but Clark recaptured it in 1779 and seized the British commander for the region.
+Lieutenant Governor Henry Hamilton, known as the "hair buyer" because he was reputed to pay for scalps, and about 25 other British captives were marched back to Williamsburg.

 The General Assembly honored the secret promise to award land grants to the men in the Illinois Regiment.
 On January 2, 1781, the legislature authorized the officers to identify a 150,000 acre tract north of the Ohio River, from which parcels would be surveyed for those who qualified.
 Paperwork asserting a claim to a grant had to be submitted by April 1, 1784.

-Clark's Grant ended up in Indiana across the Ohio River from Louisville, Kentucky.
-That grant is separate from the two military districts established by Virginia for soldiers to claim land for their service in the Revolutionary War.
-Land for a Virginia Military District was set aside in western Kentucky in 1779, before Kentucky became an independent state.
-Another military district was reserved in 1784 when Virginia ceded its claims to the Northwest Territory; the 1784 district ended up in the state of Ohio.2
+Clark's Grant ended up being located in the modern state of Indiana, across the Ohio River from Louisville, Kentucky.
+Clark's Grant is separate from the two military districts that were established by Virginia for soldiers to claim land for their service in the Revolutionary War.
+Land for the first Virginia Military District was set aside in western Kentucky in 1779, before Kentucky became an independent state.
+A second military district north of the Ohio River, in what today is the state of Ohio, was reserved in 1784 as part of the arrangement when Virginia ceded its claims to the Northwest Territory to the Continental Congress.3

 the General Assembly allowed the Illinois Regiment officers to determine the location of 150,000 acres north of the Ohio River for land grants